 Medication Authorization & Administration

 Episcopal Summer Institute has a Registered Nurse on staff who is trained and licensed in the administration of medications.
-When dropping your camper off, please include all necessary medications (including prescription and over-the-counter medicines) in clearly marked bags, along with the Medication Administration Authorization form.
+When dropping your child off, please include all prescription medications (and any preferred or specific over-the-counter medicines) in clearly marked bags, along with the Medication Administration Authorization form.

 All medication is distributed by our on-staff registered nurse.
 All morning and evening medications are distributed at meals.
 Bedtime medications are distributed by the nurse immediately prior to camper lights out.